-The camera gives me the ability to lift a slice of time and preserve it.
-As I discover my moment I get attached to its uniqueness and character.
-Although there are billions of people and cameras in every part of the world, my perspective is never-repeating in an infinite world of visual possibilities.
+The camera gives me the ability to lift a slice of time and preserve.
+As I discover my moment, I get attached to its uniqueness and character.
+Although there are billions of people and cameras in every part of the world, my perspective is never repeating in an infinite world of visual possibilities.
 It feels as if the camera can make that slice mine.
 Knowing this and losing the opportunity to capture it leaves me grasping for straws.

 As I browse my albums of printed photographs and folders of digital files, I realize that there’s much that isn’t part of the images.
 A camera is a selective instrument that gives its master a choice.
 Exposure, focus, composition, time.
 A subset of infinite possibilities with a choice to pick just one.
 That photo is merely a clue to the events that took place some time ago.

 A good camera will capture the frame faithfully.
 It will produce a proxy to an infinitely small part of the reality I’ve chosen, revealing something about me for the kind of choice it was.
 It may tell a story much better than I could with words or even thoughts.
 It may evoke feelings reminiscent of that moment or something completely new, depending on who and what context sees it.

 I understand that the camera could also be an instrument that takes the slice of my own reality and removes it from my person — in exchange for a proxy.
 For each photograph taken, I am preoccupied with the task.
 Even with an iPhone, it is no longer I who is experiencing the moment.

 I am the caretaker of my lifeless tool.

 My passion takes me deep into thought and tunes out most of the noise, smell, and sound which make up my experience and replace it with a task.
 This task, of course, is an experience in itself.